 CRTX

-Beam bloom, phosphor persistence, scan structure, glass haze, and analog instability — fused to the source, not layered over it.
+Beam bloom, phosphor persistence, scan structure, glass haze, and analog instability are fused to the source, not layered over it.
 Highlights breathe, colors smear, and sync tears when you ask for them.
-150+ presets, GPU accelerated, RF · Composite · S-Video · RGB signal paths.
+Premiere Pro support, 150+ presets, GPU acceleration, and RF, Composite, S-Video, and RGB signal paths keep the look fast and art-directable.

 Highlights